PhD, MSc, BSc

 Claire has previous experience working in similar collaborative dementia research settings at the University of Oxford and Oxford Health NHS Foundation Trust.
 Claire has also worked in both clinical and research roles in care home, hospital, and community settings.
 She undertook her training in the UK and moved to Sydney in 2019.

-Dr Burley is interested in healthy ageing, measures of brain health, changed behaviours, psychological symptoms, dementia risk factors, and improving care for people living with dementia, using person-centred, non-pharmacological approaches.
-She is particularly interested in physical and cognitive activity, lifespan learning and nutrition.
+Dr Burley is interested in healthy ageing, measures of brain health (e.g. MRI and Doppler imaging, neuropsychiatric, cognitive, and quality of life), changed behaviours, psychological symptoms, dementia risk factors, and improving care for people living with dementia, using person-centred, nonpharmacological approaches.
+She is particularly interested in better understanding how nonpharmacological approaches improve brain health and developing multicomponent approaches that are embedded within societies, ultimately leading to better quality of life for people living with dementia, on a large scale and in all settings.

 - Biopsychosocial mechanisms of disinhibited behaviours in dementia and a systematic review of management approaches